Appdynamics/AppD-Cloud-Platform/README.md

 project is to significantly reduce the time required for these installation activities using Terraform and Ansible.

+## Build and Deployment Concepts

+The build and deployment activities make use of the following open source tools in sequence:

+### Packer

+A public immutable VM image for the HA platform is created using [Packer](https://packer.io/).
+It consists of a standardized installation of CentOS 7.8 along with a set of common tools (Scripts, playbooks, JDK, etc.).

+This VM image is maintained by AppDynamics with new images released monthly.
+However, all of the artifacts are present in this project, so customers are free to customize and build their own VM image.

+### Terraform

+Terraform automates the deployment of the SAP Lab environments to Azure using templates.
+The SE can specify the number of VMs needed as well as the lab sequence start number, such as Lab11, Lab12, etc.

+-	An immutable VM image for the HA platform is created using [Packer](https://packer.io/).
+	-	VM image is configured with CentOS 7.8 installation and common tools.
+	-	Normally maintained by the AppDynamics Cloud Team, but can be built and customized by the customer.
+-	Git 2.28.0
+-	Google Cloud SDK (gcloud CLI) 312.0.0
+-	Terraform 0.13.4
+-	Ansible 2.9.14

 ## Get Started

 To deploy the AppDynamics Cloud Platform, first step is to set-up your local environment by installing the